vini-se/vini-se/README.md

-### Olá 👋
+### Hello there 👋

-- 💬 Me chamo Vinicius de Lima Albino.
+- 💬 My name is Vinicius.
-- 🌱 Estou no processo de aprendizado de front-end.
+- 🌱 I'm on learning process of front-end and tools.
-- ⚡ Fiz alguns projetos com HTML e CSS.
+- ⚡  I did some front-pages with HTML and CSS.